Dara-Da-Dara/learntechpython/gen_ai/day3handson/image_generation.md

 ```python
 image = pipe(prompt, guidance_scale=7.5, num_inference_steps=50).images[0]
 ```
+* 'guidance_scale

+Also called classifier-free guidance scale.

+Controls how strongly the model follows your text prompt.

+Higher values → the image matches your prompt more closely, but may lose creativity or become less natural.

+Lower values → the image may be more random, creative, or “artistic,” but might not match the prompt exactly.

+Typical range: 5–15, default often around 7.5.'

+* num_inference_steps

+'This is the number of steps the diffusion model takes to generate the image.

+More steps → smoother, higher-quality image, but slower generation.

+Fewer steps → faster, but may produce rough or blurry images.

+Typical range: 20–100, depending on quality and speed requirements.'
 * `guidance_scale`: Higher values make the image closer to the prompt.
 * `num_inference_steps`: More steps = better quality, but slower.